dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 5. Access code from outside the JVM and manage memory out of the heap (from java 17, [JEP 412](https://openjdk.org/jeps/412)).
 Off-heap memory - stored outside java runtime, compare to on-heap where GC is running, there is no GC in off-heap.
 You can create off-heap memory, but you have to manually manage object placement and removal from it.
 Currently there are 3 ways to work with off-heap memory:
 * direct byte buffer - max size is 2GB and deallocation is slow.
 Originally designed for producer/consumer data exchange, that's why it's overall is slow.
 * `sun.misc.Unsafe` - very fast but unreliable, can cause exception.
 Fast - memory access operations are defined as HotSpot JVM intrinsics and optimized by the JIT compiler.
-Dangerous - it allows access to any memory location, so java can crash JVM by accesing already freed memory.
+Dangerous - it allows access to any memory location, so java can crash JVM by accessing already freed memory.
 You can use this code to fetch off-heap memory
 ```java
 MemorySegment offHeap  = MemorySegment.allocateNative(
                              MemoryLayout.ofSequence(javaStrings.length,